Elizabeth Blackwell: Kitty Barry

 Barry stayed with Blackwell all her life.
-After Blackwell's death, Barry stayed at Rock House, and then moved to Kilmun in Argyllshire, Scotland, where Blackwell was buried in the churchyard of St Munn's Parish Church.
+After Blackwell's death, Barry stayed at Rock House before moving to Kilmun in Argyllshire, Scotland, where Blackwell was buried in the churchyard of St Munn's Parish Church.
 In 1920, she moved in with the Blackwells and took the Blackwell name.
 On her deathbed, in 1936, Barry called Blackwell her "true love", and requested that her ashes be buried with those of Elizabeth.

 Private life

 None of the five Blackwell sisters ever married.
 Elizabeth thought courtship games were foolish early in her life, and prized her independence.
-When commenting on the young men trying to court her during her time in Kentucky, she said: "...do not imagine I am going to make myself a whole just at present; the fact is I cannot find my other half here, but only about a sixth, which would not do."
-Even during her time at Geneva Medical College, she rejected advances from a few suitors.
+When commenting on a young men trying to court her during her time in Kentucky, she said: "...do not imagine I am going to make myself a whole just at present; the fact is I cannot find my other half here, but only about a sixth, which would not do."
+During her time at Geneva Medical College, she also rejected advances from a few suitors.

 There was one slight controversy, however, in Blackwell's life related to her relationship with Alfred Sachs, a 26-year-old man from Virginia.
 He was very close with both Kitty Barry and Blackwell, and it was widely believed in 1876 that he was a suitor for Barry, who was 29 at the time.
 The reality was that Blackwell and Sachs were very close, so much so that Barry felt uncomfortable being around the two of them.
 Sachs was very interested in Blackwell, then 55 years old.
-Barry was in love with Sachs and was mildly jealous of Blackwell.
+Barry was reportedly in love with Sachs and was mildly jealous of Blackwell.
 Blackwell thought that Sachs lived a life of dissipation and believed that she could reform him.
 In fact, the majority of her 1878 publication Counsel to Parents on the Moral Education of the Children was based on her conversations with Sachs.
-Blackwell stopped correspondence with Alfred Sachs after the publication of her book.
+Blackwell stopped correspondence with Sachs after the publication of her book.

 Last years and death

-Blackwell, in her later years, was still relatively active.
+In her later life, Blackwell was still relatively active.
 In 1895, she published her autobiography, Pioneer Work in Opening the Medical Profession to Women.
-It was not very successful, selling fewer than 500 copies.
-After this publication, Blackwell slowly relinquished her public reform presence, and spent more time traveling.
-She visited the United States in 1906 and took her first and last car ride.
-Blackwell's old age was beginning to limit her activities.
+It sold fewer than 500 copies.
+After this publication, Blackwell gradually retreated from public life and spent more time traveling.
+She visited the United States in 1906, took her first and last car ride.

 In 1907, while holidaying in Kilmun, Scotland, Blackwell fell down a flight of stairs, and was left almost completely mentally and physically disabled.
 On 31 May 1910, she died at her home in Hastings, Sussex, after suffering a stroke that paralyzed half her body.
-Her ashes were buried in the graveyard of St Munn's Parish Church, Kilmun, and obituaries honouring her appeared in publications such as The Lancet and The British Medical Journal.
+Her ashes were buried in the graveyard of St Munn's Parish Church in Kilmun and obituaries honouring her appeared in publications such as The Lancet and The British Medical Journal.